OpenAnswers/top4j/docs/JMX_INTERFACE.md

 **TopThread** [io.top4j:type=JVM,statsType=TopThread,rank=N]
 ------------------------------------------------------------
-**Description:** Used to persist and expose stats relating to a thread that has been determined as a top CPU consumer during the last iteration.
+**Description:** Used to store and expose stats relating to a thread that has been determined as a top CPU consumer during the last iteration.
 Each top thread is ranked between 1 and N via the "rank" attribute on the TopThread MBean Object Name, where 1 is the thread that has consumed the most CPU and N is the thread that has consumed the least (out of the top ranked threads).

 ### Attributes